 Broken into fully developed sections, each with a heading, this overview should include:

-- Why you want to study this area of topic, and what you hope to explore or establish in your research?
+- Why do you want to study this area of the topic, and what do you hope to explore or establish in your research?

 - What reader should need to know to understand the topic under discussion?